 On July 29, 2017, Zakkout posted on his Facebook page a four-minute portion of a speech that Louis Farrakhan had given at the Nation of Islam’s “Saviors’ Day” event five months earlier.
 In the video, Farrakhan repeatedly referred to Jewish people as “Satan.”
 For example: “Really, they’re not Jews.
 No, that’s Satan.
 You should learn to call them by their real name, ‘Satan.’
 You’re coming face to face with Satan, the Arch Deceiver, the enemy of God, and the enemy of the righteous.”

 On September 21, 2017, Zakkout took to Facebook and posted four David Duke videos.
 Three of the videos were put out by Duke’s official website, DavidDuke.com, one referring to CNN news anchor Wolf Blitzer as a “Jewish Zionist Agent.”
 The fourth video was a news report featuring a clip of Duke being interviewed at a white nationalist rally held in Charlottesville, Virginia the previous month.
-At that same rally, a white nationalist had plowed his car into a group of people who were protesting the demonstration, killing one.
+At that same rally, a white nationalist had plowed his car into a group of people who were protesting the demonstration and chasing the driver, killing one.